 This feature allows users to visualize, at a glance, the location of the cropzone polygon together with the stage of crop development given by the remote sensing spatial imagery.
-When clicking on the scale (LAI or NDVI), the pixels will be automatically populated with its respective percentage.
+When clicking on the scale (LAI or NDVI), the pixels will be automatically populated with their respective percentage.

 After uploading the SoilGuard data on your PC, via User menu -> data upload -> CSV file upload, you will be able to visualize your SoilGuard sampling data.
 Files can only be imported in CSV format.